Dreamy (Once Upon a Time)

 "Dreamy" is the 14th episode of the American fairy tale/drama television series Once Upon a Time, which aired in the United States on ABC on March 4, 2012.

 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 This episode centers on Leroy and his fairytale counterpart, "Dreamy", one of Snow White's seven dwarfs.

 It was co-written by Adam Horowitz and Edward Kitsis, while being directed by David Solomon.

+Title card

+The Seven Dwarfs walk through the Enchanted Forest.

 Plot

-Opening sequence

-The seven dwarves are shown walking in a line in the forest.

 In the characters' past

 In the Enchanted Forest, a clumsy fairy, Nova (Amy Acker), dreams of becoming a fairy godmother and escaping her day job: fairy dust carrier.
 When she begins her trip, a bit of dust falls onto the egg of a dwarf.
 As a result, the dwarf is born early, and seems different from his brothers.
 He is given a magic ax that names him Dreamy (Lee Arenberg).
 His seven brothers are Stealthy (Geoff Gustafson), Doc, Dopey, Happy, Sleepy, Sneezy, and Bashful.
 A year later, Nova is still collecting fairy dust made in the mines of the dwarves, when Dreamy recognizes her.
 He claims to have seen her in his dreams right before he hatched.
 After Nova accidentally places a bag of fairy dust on a conveyor leading to an incinerator, Dreamy saves it and becomes her "hero."
 Nova mentions that she is going to watch the fireflies hoping Dreamy will get that it is an invitation for him but he doesn't.

 Even though he is told dwarves don't love (that's why they don't have any female dwarves), he is convinced by Belle (Emilie de Ravin) in a bar that he should meet with Nova.
 Dreamy really is in love, and Nova falls for him too.
 Together they make plans to run away and see the world, but this plan is thwarted when the Blue Fairy (Keegan Connor Tracy) shows up.
 She convinces Dreamy that the best thing for Nova would be if she didn't date Dreamy anymore.
 She explains that if Dreamy and Nova go off together, "it will not end well" and Nova will lose her wings.
 In the interest of saving Nova's dream and her wings, Dreamy is forced to leave her.
 He returns to the mine heartbroken, proclaiming, "Where's my ax?"
 Welcomed back by the Dwarves, but still distraught over having to end his relation with Nova, he strikes the rock in rage, breaking his ax.
 He is given a new one which renames him Grumpy, due to his rage from his breakup with Nova.